HoudiniGraphql/houdini/README.md

 <img src={$data.profilePicture} />
 ```

-This component can be rendered anywhere we can query for a user with a garuntee
+This component can be rendered anywhere we can query for a user with a guaruntee
 that the necessary data has been asked for:

 ```svelte